Remember These Safety Rules…

 - Never mount products with accessible back cords, such as Roman or Woven Wood Shades, within reach of children.

 In 2015, the Window Covering Manufacturers Association (WCMA) introduced the industry’s first third party certification program designed to help consumers and retailers identify window covering products that are best suited for use in homes with young children.
 The Best for Kids program requires manufacturers meet stringent criteria, and to submit those appropriate products to a third party testing laboratory recognized by WCMA.
-To see all of our certified Best For Kids products, simply click here.

 All products that are delivered come with the appropriate safety and warning labels.
 The warning labels below are an example of this – as it is important for parents to understand the potential risks associated with corded shades and blinds.
 If you have any questions or concerns – please do not hesitate to contact us directly.
 Or feel free to reach out to the safety agencies below.
 Your children’s safety is our number one priority!